Forrest Robinson

 Forrest Robinson (1858 – January 6, 1924) was an American stage and silent era actor.
 He was a leading man at the Boston Museum Theater and acted in numerous theatrical productions in New York.
-He also appeared in numerous films.
+He has also appeared in numerous films.

 Robinson was in the Broadway productions Sag Harbor (play) (by James A. Herne and with Lionel Barrymore) at the Republic Theatre in 1900; Fortune-Hunter (by Winchell Smith and with John Barrymore) in 1909 at the Gaiety Theatre; The Master of the House at the 39th Street Theatre in 1912; John Cort's The Iron Door in 1913; and Philip Moeller's production of Molière in 1919 at the Liberty Theatre.
 Robinson toured London's West End in 1914 with Smith's Fortune-Hunter.
 The critic, Boyle Lawrence, described Robinson's performance in the Pall Mall Magazine Mr. Forrest Robinson, as an inventor, acted charmingly.
 Without any trace of effort, he projected a real, lovable personality over the footlights.

 Robinson's silent film career included starring with Winifred Allen in From Two to Six (1918).
 His role in Tess of the Storm Country was described in the New York Times saying he '"gives the character of simplicity to Tess's father".

 Robinson was married to the actress Mabel Bert.